d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 d2l.plt.legend();
 ```

-### Training and Prediction
+2. Due to space limitations, we have omitted some implementation details of the single shot multibox detection model in this section.
+Can you further improve the model in the following aspects:

-B. When an object is relatively large compared to the image, the model normally adopts a larger input image size.
+  1. When an object is much smaller compared with the image, the model could resize the input image bigger.

-C. This generally produces a large number of negative anchor boxes when labeling anchor box classes.
-We can sample the negative anchor boxes to better balance the data classes.
-To do this, we can define a `negative_mining_ratio` parameter in the `multibox_target` function.
+  1. There are typically a vast number of negative anchor boxes.
+To make the class distribution more balanced, we could downsample negative anchor boxes.

-D. Assign hyperparameters with different weights to the anchor box class loss and positive anchor box offset loss in the loss function.
+  1. In the loss function, assign different weight hyperparameters to the class loss and the offset loss.

-E. Refer to the SSD paper.
-What methods can be used to evaluate the precision of object detection models :cite:`Liu.Anguelov.Erhan.ea.2016`?
+  1. Use other methods to evaluate the object detection model, such as those in the single shot multibox detection paper :cite:`Liu.Anguelov.Erhan.ea.2016`.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/373)